Journalism & Storytelling

 Building

-In 2024, we established the Field Foundation Journalism & Storytelling Inaugural Mult-Year Cohort.
-We awarded $75,000 grants, renewable over two years, to four Chicago news outlets that represent the vibrance and innovation of Chicago’s media landscape:
+In 2024, we launched the Field Foundation Journalism & Storytelling Multi-Year Cohort, awarding $75,000 grants — renewable over two years — to four Chicago news outlets that represent the vibrance and innovation of Chicago’s media landscape.

-Borderless Magazine: Reimagining coverage of Chicago’s immigrant communities through a multilingual, equity-focused newsroom with content published in English and Spanish, the outlet has won national recognition for community engagement and innovative reporting.
+Borderless Magazine: Reimagining coverage of Chicago’s immigrant communities through a multilingual, equity-focused newsroom with content published in English and Spanish, Borderless Magazine has won national recognition for community engagement and innovative reporting.

-Investigative Project on Race & Equity: Illinois’ only news organization dedicated solely to investigative reporting on race and equity.
-Their data-driven approach, including an in-depth investigation on trafficstops and racial profiling, has drawn national acclaim.
+Investigative Project on Race & Equity: As Illinois’ only news organization dedicated solely to investigative reporting on race and equity, Investigative Project on Race & Equity takes a data-driven approach.
+Its in-depth investigation on traffic stops and racial profiling has drawn national acclaim.

-South Side Weekly has transformed local news through collaborative journalism.
-With a network of 1,500 contributors from 37 communities, the outlet empowers residents to tell their own stories and has ranked third in reader satisfaction among Chicago news outlets.
+South Side Weekly : Transforming local news through collaborative journalism, South Side Weekly has a network of 1,500 contributors from 37 communities.
+The outlet empowers residents to tell their own stories and has ranked third in reader satisfaction among Chicago news outlets.

 Application